 Children ages 7 and younger may be baptized at the request of the parents or legal guardians only, who must promise to raise the child Catholic by enrolling him or her in Catholic school or a religious education program.
-To schedule a baptism, the parents must meet with Sister Celeste, who will offer instruction in the meaning of the sacrament.
-The first step is to complete the pre-baptism form, after which Sister Celeste Mokrzycki will contact you.
+To schedule a baptism, the parents must meet with Laura Bello, who will offer instruction in the meaning of the sacrament.
+The first step is to complete the pre-baptism form, then we will contact you.

 Contact the parish office to meet with a parish priest to prepare for receiving the sacrament of marriage at least six months before your hopeful wedding date.